Where to Stay in Banff Last Updated: January 27, 2023

 If you’ve been following us for a while, you probably know how much we love Banff.
-For people who love the outdoors, love the mountains, love beautiful clear turquoise-coloured lakes, and love skiing in a winter wonderland, Banff is paradise.
-Living in Calgary, we go to Banff quite often and have been there close to 100 times.
-In fact, we’ve spent more time in Banff than anywhere else in Canada.
-It’s our backyard.
+For people who love the outdoors, love the mountains, love beautiful clear turquoise-coloured lakes, and love skiing in a winter wonderland, Banff is the ultimate paradise.
+Living in Calgary, we’ve been to Banff more than a hundred times, which has enabled us to truly figure out where to stay in Banff.

 With all of these visits, we’ve had the opportunity to try out a variety of hotels and lodges.
-Whether it was a budget stay in the King Edward Hotel or a luxurious stay in the Fairmont Banff Springs, we know a lot about accommodation in Banff.
+Whether it was a budget stay in the Dorothy Motel or a luxurious stay in the Fairmont Banff Springs, we know a lot about accommodation in Banff.

-In this guide, we’re going to list out some of our favourite hotels for you to consider on your next trip to Banff.
+In this Banff hotel guide, we’re going to list out the best Banff hotels for your next trip to this magical destination.

 Best Places to Stay in Banff